-Never forget that methane is 32 to 84 times more potent than carbon dioxide in terms of heat-trapping potential (depending on how you spread the calculation over time), making it a potent greenhouse gas that contributes significantly to global warming.
+Never forget that methane is 32 to 84 times more potent than carbon dioxide in terms of heat-trapping potential (depending on how you spread the calculation over time) for raising climate change, making it a potent greenhouse gas that contributes significantly to global warming.

-Additionally, regulations and policies can be implemented to reduce methane emissions from the energy sector.
+Additionally, regulations and policies can be implemented to reduce methane emissions from the agriculture and the energy sector.
 More about all that later!

 Who are the Most Guilty of Methane Emissions?